How Much Life Insurance Is Enough?

 - Key-Person Insurance for Businesses – 1-3x annual revenue the key employee is responsible for

-- Buy Sell Coverage for Business – 1 to 1.5x current value of business
+- Buy-Sell Coverage for Business – 1 to 1.5x current value of the business

 - Final expenses – $10,000 to $50,000 for funeral, burial, and debts

-Out of all the reasons to buy insurance, the one we see most often is #1 above… people using life insurance to replace lost income in the event of death.
+Out of all the reasons to buy insurance above, the one we see most often is #1… people using life insurance to replace lost income in the event of death.